 Diurnal and seasonal rhythm of photosynthesis in Ostreococcus tauri

 Photosynthesis constitutes a fundamental process for plants, wherein oxygen (O2), adenosine triphosphate (ATP), and reduced nicotinamide adenine dinucleotide phosphate (NADPH) are generated from water (H2O) and light.
 The generated oxygen is released into the atmosphere, while ATP serves as an essential energy source for cellular processes.
-Moreover, NADPH plays a crucial role as a reducing agent, facilitating assimilatory processes such as the Calvin cycle, which mediates the assimilation of atmospheric carbon dioxide (CO2) into organic carbon compounds.
+Moreover, NADPH plays a crucial role as a reducing agent, facilitating assimilatory processes such as the Calvin cycle, which mediates the fixation of atmospheric carbon dioxide (CO2) into organic carbon compounds.

 Within the genome of Ostreococcus tauri, all the indispensable proteins implicated in the electron transport chain of photosynthesis and carbon fixation are present.
-However, the number of copies in Ostreococcus appears to be lower when contrasted with plants and other microalgae.
+However, the number of copies in Ostreococcus islower when compared to plants and other microalgae.
 Notably, the composition of light-harvesting complexes in Ostreococcus exhibits distinct characteristics.
 While light-harvesting complex proteins associated with photosystem I (LHCI) are present, LHCII are lacking.
 Instead, specific chlorophyll-binding proteins unique in prasinophytes are identified in Ostreococcus (Blanc-Mathieu et al., 2014; Derelle et al., 2006).
 This observation suggests the presence of LHCI within the green lineage from an evolutionary stage prior to Ostreococcus ancestors (Six et al., 2005).

-Understanding how photosynthesis is adapted to diurnal and seasonal cycles can contribute to develop systems enhancing plants productivity, which is a relevant topic in agriculture.
+Understanding how photosynthesis adapts to diurnal and seasonal cycles can contribute to develop systems enhancing microalgae productivity, which is a relevant topic in microalgae biotechnology.
 The circadian regulation of photosynthesis was initially documented in marine algae, with the observation of circadian oscillations in oxygen production (Dodd et al., 2014; Sweeney & Haxo, 1961).
 After that discovery, circadian oscillations in various physiological phenomena associated with photosynthesis, including chloroplast ATP concentration, electron transport rate, starch content, and photosynthetic efficiency, have been observed in microalgae (Mackenzie & Morse, 2011; Ral et al., 2006; Sorek et al., 2013; Sweeney & Haxo, 1961).
 Furthermore, circadian oscillations in photosynthesis have also been documented in agriculturally relevant plant species (Feugier & Satake, 2013; Lonergan, 1981; Tucker et al., 2004).
 Nowadays, the application of omics techniques has enabled the elucidation of 24-hour rhythmic oscillations in genes involved in photosynthesis and carbon fixation in both microalgae and plants (Ferrari et al., 2019).

-In addition, this thesis represents the first instance of describing the maintenance of rhythmic expression profiles of genes involved in photosynthesis and carbon assimilation under varying photoperiods and free-running conditions (constant light and constant darkness) in Ostreococcus tauri.
+In addition, this thesis represents the first instance of describing the maintenance of rhythmic expression profiles of genes involved in photosynthesis and carbon assimilation under photoperiods and free-running conditions (constant light and constant darkness) in Ostreococcus tauri.
 The genes involved in photosynthesis have been described as bona fide circadian genes in Chapter 2 due to their sustained rhythmic expression profiles during both summer and winter photoperiods, as well as under free-running conditions.
 Additionally, in Chapter 3, it has been observed that photosynthesis exhibited one of the shortest offsets between gene expression and translation in Ostreococcus tauri.
 These findings, derived from multi-omics analyses, were validated with photosynthetic efficiency measurements under winter and summer photoperiods.
 This integration sheds light on the adaptation of photosynthesis, as well as other interconnected processes such as carbon fixation and starch metabolism in Ostreococcus, to accommodate varying seasonal conditions.
 Furthermore, it provides valuable insights about the conserved mechanisms governing circadian regulation and ultimately influencing photosynthetic productivity within the green lineage.

-Rhythmic oscillations of photosynthetic efficiency under summer and winter photoperiod
+Rhythmic oscillations of photosynthetic efficiency under summer and winter photoperiods

 Photosynthesis efficiency has been calculated using Pulse-Amplitude-Modulation (PAM) by estimating maximum quantum efficiency (Fv/Fm), a widely accepted metric to assess the overall integrity and efficiency of Photosystem II (PSII).
 To determine rhythmicity in photosynthesis, Fv/Fm measurements were obtained from samples collected under 3 consecutive light-dark cycles.